-This is consistent with what we call fair market timing view based on time-varying asymmetric information about assets-in-place (Korajczyk et al., 1990, Korajczyk et al., 1992) and the dynamic adverse selection model (Lucas and McDonald, 1990).
+This is consistent with what we call fair market timing view based on time-varying asymmetric information about assets-in-place (Korajczyk, Lucas and McDonald, 1990, 1992)

+and the dynamic adverse selection model (Lucas and McDonald, 1990).
 But this traditional market-condition-based view is silent about why high growth firms find new equity issues especially attractive despite a lot of uncertainty.
 This is the situation where the uncertainty over growth (new investment's NPV) is likely to increase with growth prospects, befitting high growth firms fraught with asymmetric information about growth.
 Thus, the generalized Myers-Majluf view fills this void in a fair market timing framework without assuming expected firm overvaluation due to market irrationality.